CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

         {{<figure src="/images/netq/lcm-ntwk-template-edit-menu-320.png" width="200">}}

-2. Modify the parameters of the SNMP, NTP, or User forms in the same manner as when you created the template.
+2. Modify the parameters of the various forms in the same manner as when you created the template.

 3. Click **User**, then **Save and Finish**.